e-gerald/zero_day/README.md

-This is a simple readme file for the zeroday repository
+This is my first commit in a repo